 The Groundwater Protection Evaluation (Hanson, 2020a) submitted herewith, assesses groundwater flow and contaminant transport utilizing the USGS MODFLOW groundwater flow model (McDonald and Harbaugh, 1988) and MT3D contaminant transport model (Zheng, 1990) incorporated into the pre- and post-processor software, Processing Modflow X (Simcore, 2020), to evaluate some of the corrective measures options for Emery Pond and determine the time needed for contaminant concentrations to fall below Class I: Potable Resource groundwater standards (35 IAC 620.410).
 After selecting the CCR removal with Liner and Drain scenario as the appropriate remedy, each of the contaminants of concern were modeled using a worst-case source concentration (maximum observed concentration from various potential sources).
 Based on these evaluations, it was found that total Boron took the longest to achieve Class I compliance, with concentrations at a compliance point located adjacent to Lake of Egypt returning to below Class I limits at 27 years.
-Meeting the Part 257 GPS for Arsenic and Cobalt occurs much quicker, with Arsenic reaching the GPS in approximately 7 years and Cobalt never causing a GPS compliance issue at the edge of Lake of Egypt.
+Meeting the Part 257 GPS for Arsenic and Cobalt occurs much quicker.
+Table 3 lists the time to compliance at each of the downgradient monitoring wells.